Here's a guide to who qualifies for an immigration fee waiver and how to apply for it.

 You must submit your waiver request on USCIS Form I-912 along with your USCIS application form.
 Also include relevant documents that support claims you made within the fee waiver request, such as proof that you are a full-time student or have been claimed by your parents as a dependent on their tax return.
 (See further discussion of documentation below.)

-It's wise to write the words "FEE WAIVER REQUEST" on the envelope containing your USCIS application, so that it will be sorted appropriately in the mail room.
+If filing by mail, it's wise to write the words “FEE WAIVER REQUEST” on the envelope containing your USCIS application, so that it will be sorted appropriately in the mail room.
 Otherwise, you might find your application returned to you with a request for the proper fee.

 For more information on dealing with these various paperwork requirements, see Immigration Applications, Petitions, & Processes.